+The inculcation of the idea of an Omani nation as a collective framework of belonging is considered one of Sultan Qaboos's main political successes since the beginning of his reign in 1970.
 Oman's basic law formally ensures that all citizens have the same civil rights.
-The nation state is widely accepted as legitimate, and since the events of 2011, critics of the regime and of some of the ruler's practices have been concerned both for the present of the country and its future after the current ruler.
-The identification of Omani identity with the figure of Qaboos, represented as the embodiment of Oman ("nahda" = renaissance ideology), is increasingly challenged by his subjects, 75% of whom were born after 1980 and have no memory of 23 July 1970, the day on which Qaboos was made sultan and which is celebrated each year as Nahda day.
+The nation-state is widely accepted as legitimate, but since the events of 2011, critics of the regime and of some of the ruler's practices have been concerned both for the present of the country and its future after the current ruler.
+The identification, in official historiography, of Omani identity with the figure of Qaboos, represented as the embodiment of Oman ("nahda" = renaissance ideology), is increasingly challenged by his subjects, 85% of whom were born after 1970 and have no memory of July 23, 1970, the day on which Qaboos was made sultan and which is celebrated each year as Nahda day.